apathetic/showcase/README.md

 ----

 - Get off compass so you can run vanilla Jekyll with no plugins
-- Junk this and move to wintergreen?
 - Make a general post generator
 - Get off bootstrap
-- Clean out bootstrap files or set them to ignore, watch in jekyll is extremely slow
+- watch flag in jekyll is extremely slow
 - Set up workflow to actually pull components from internal huge bower repo
+- Junk this and move to wintergreen.io?

 Version
 ----